Last Revised: November 3, 2021

 11.1.
 International Data Transfer.
-Information collected in the European Economic Area (“EEA”) may be transferred, stored and processed by us and our services providers in the United States and other countries whose data protection laws may be different than the laws of your country.
-Whenever we transfer your Personal Data out of the EEA, we ensure a similar degree of protection is afforded to it by ensuring at least one of the following safeguards is implemented.
-In particular, we will try to ensure that any transfer of your Personal Data will be to countries that have been deemed to provide an adequate level of protection for Personal Data by the European Commission.
-For further details, see European Commission: Adequacy of the protection of personal data in non-EU countries .
-Where we use providers based in the US, we may transfer data to them if they are part of the Privacy Shield which requires them to provide similar protection to Personal Data shared between the Europe and the US.
-For further details, see European Commission: EU-US Privacy Shield.
-If the provider is not registered with Privacy Shield, or if the provider is not in a country that has been deemed to provide an adequate level of protection for Personal Data by the European Commission, we will enter into the European Commission’s model contracts for the transfer of personal data to third countries (i.e., the standard contractual clauses pursuant to Decision 2010/87/EU) with the relevant provider.
+Information collected in the European Economic Area (“EEA”) may be transferred, stored and processed by us and our service providers in the United States and other countries whose data protection laws may be different from the laws of your country.
+Whenever we transfer your Personal Data out of the EEA, we ensure a similar degree of protection is afforded to it by entering into the European Commission’s model contracts for the transfer of personal data to third countries (i.e., the standard contractual clauses pursuant to Decision 2010/87/EU) with the relevant provider.

 Please contact us at email@example.com if you want further information on the specific mechanism used by us when transferring your Personal Data out of the EEA.